cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 ```
 ## Restarting log archivers

-If you are seeing `BOSHJobLowFreeRAM` alerts from Promethius, it may indicate that the log archivers need to be restarted.
+If you are seeing `BOSHJobLowFreeRAM` alerts from Prometheus, it may indicate that the log archivers need to be restarted.
 Check the **bosh_job_name** field on the alert, and if it indicates the `archiver`, follow these steps to restart the archivers

 * From a production jumpbox, run the following to log into the archiver VM instances (replacing `instance` with the index of the VM you want to connect to): `bosh -d logsearch ssh archiver/{instance}`
 * Elevate privledges to root: `sudo su -`